CompanyTownLegacy/CompanyTownLegacy.github.io/pages/about.md

 # About {{ site.title }}

-Welcome to Company Town Legacy, a site that explores what happens to a company town when the company leaves.
+Welcome to Company Town Legacy, a site that explores what happens to a company town after the company leaves.

 `Company Town Legacy` explores the lasting effects of blueprints established by corporations on towns created to support particular industries and to recruit and retain workers.